takaya1337/takaya1337.github.io/htb/en/02/index.md

 Now that you gained access to a share, you can take your time in exploring the insides and enumerate everything.
 However, to minimize the scope of your search, you can use this article as a reference: **[Attack Methods for Gaining Domain Admin Rights in Active Directory](https://adsecurity.org/?p=2362)**.

-The article mentioned some XML which normally would contains credentials.
+The article mentioned some XML files which normally would contain credentials.
 The box happens to have one.
 <br>

 <p align="center">